How You Can Make a Difference

 At about the age of thirty-five, Xerxes inherited a massive empire, which included modern-day Iran, Iraq, Egypt and Ethiopia, as well as parts of India (1:1).

 The book of Esther is the account of a moment in the history of the Jewish people when they were able to turn the tables on those who wanted to destroy them.

 As Eugene Peterson writes, ‘No matter how many of them you kill, you can’t get rid of the communities of God-honouring, God-serving, God-worshipping people scattered all over the earth.
 This is still the final and definitive word.’

 In the next few days we will read more about Esther’s extraordinary qualities.
 However, in today’s passage we see how God’s hand was upon her.
 He was preparing the ground to use her to turn the tables and bring about the triumph of good over evil.

 Joyce Meyer writes, ‘I believe that God has a great call and purpose for your life as he did for Esther’s.
 Your assignment may not be the deliverance of a nation, but whatever God has called you to is extremely significant.
 Whatever it is, be diligent to embrace the preparation process it requires so that you will be well-equipped when the time comes for you to act.’

 Esther 1:1 – 2:18

 The story of Esther is a fascinating story.
 I’ve often wondered why Queen Vashti refused to go to her husband, the king.
 Whatever her reasons, good or bad, it didn’t go well, and then all the men became nervous about losing control of their wives.
-There must have been a better way of winning respect than issuing decrees.
-Perhaps modelling some fruit of the Spirit might have been more effective!
+There must be a better way of winning respect of their wives than issuing decrees from the husbands.
+Perhaps modelling the fruit of the Spirit might have been more effective!